+- 7. Shift the automatic transmission into PARK, or place manual transmission in Neutral.

+- 8. Release the brake pedal.

+- 9. Disconnect vehicle from the tow vehicle.

 - 10. Start the engine.

 - 11. Press and hold the brake pedal.

 - 12. Release the parking brake.

-- 13. Shift the transmission into DRIVE, release the brake pedal, and check that the vehicle operates normally.
+- 13. Shift the transmission into gear, release the brake pedal (and clutch pedal on manual transmissions), and check that the vehicle operates normally.